Enterprise

 Conclusion: Early bug detection is the highest-ROI investment in QA

 The cost of a bug isn't the time it takes to fix the code.
 It's the total organizational cost — from detection through resolution, including every person involved, every process triggered, and every user affected.
-Teams that understand this invest heavily in early detection: automated monitoring, efficient bug reporting, regression testing, and environment-scoped tracking.
-They don't do this because they enjoy process — they do it because catching a bug on Tuesday in staging is 100x cheaper than catching it on Thursday in production.
-The math is clear, and the most effective QA teams have already done it.
+The math is clear: catching a bug on Tuesday in staging is 100x cheaper than catching it on Thursday in production.

 What teams are saying